Skip to main content

 The maintenance of endothelial homeostasis is paramount for cardiovascular health.
 This state of balance involves the endothelium’s ability to regulate vascular tone, prevent thrombosis, control inflammation, and facilitate angiogenesis.
 Dysregulation of these processes contributes to a range of cardiovascular conditions.
 Peptides exert their influence by interacting with specific receptors on endothelial cells, triggering intracellular signaling cascades that modulate these functions.

-For instance, some growth hormone-releasing peptides, by increasing systemic and 1 (IGF-1) levels, can indirectly support eNOS expression and NO production.
+For instance, some growth hormone-releasing peptides, by increasing systemic growth hormone and insulin-like growth factor 1 (IGF-1) levels, can indirectly support eNOS expression and NO production.
 IGF-1, in particular, has been shown to have direct vasodilatory effects and can protect endothelial cells from oxidative stress.

 The Renin-Angiotensin System and Peptides